sablier-labs/flow/precision.md

 ### Initial problem:

-Initially, we have introduced the `rps` as an 18-decimal number to avoid precision issues, which is explained [here](https://github.com/sablier-labs/flow/?tab=readme-ov-file#precision-issues).
-The funds won't be stuck in the contract, but delayed to be fully withdrawn.

-We can deduct the delay formula:
+The reason why we have introduced the `rps` as an 18-decimal number is to avoid precision issues, which is explained [here](https://github.com/sablier-labs/flow/?tab=readme-ov-file#precision-issues).
+Here we will go into more details, so we can deduct the delay formula:

 ```math
 \text{delay} = \frac{ \left( rps_{18} - rps_{\text{deci}}) \cdot \right(T_{\text{range}}) }{rps_{\text{deci}}}